jsiek/deduce/README.md

 part shows how to write proofs in Deduce.

 * [Functional Programming in Deduce](./FunctionalProgramming.md)
-  also available as a PDF [booklet](./latex/fun-prog.pdf).
-  (Hint: print using short-edge binding and scale to fit.)
 * [Writing Proofs in Deduce](./ProofIntro.md)
-  also available as a PDF [booklet](./latex/proof-intro.pdf).

 I recommend that you work through the examples in this introduction.
 Create a file named `examples.pf` in the top `deduce`